Embird Embroidery Software

 Mesh

-The Mesh object is similar to the Fill object, but is stitched very loosely so that the fabric shows through.
-Mesh is suitable for stippling and other decorative low-density fills.
+The Mesh object is similar to the Fill object but is stitched loosely so that the underlying fabric remains visible.
+Mesh is suitable for stippling and other decorative, low-density fills.

-Some Mesh fills resemble Sashiko embroidery, which is a traditional Japanese stitching technique that uses simple running stitches to create beautiful, often geometric patterns using the small, even stitches.
+Some Mesh fills resemble Sashiko embroidery, a traditional Japanese technique utilizing simple, even running stitches to create geometric patterns.

-The Mesh object is drawn in the same way as the Fill object, including optional holes and carvings.
+Other Mesh fills are appropriate for stippling, free-standing lace, or decorative textures.
+The Mesh object is drawn exactly like the Fill object, including optional holes and carvings.

 Carving